Improved bounds for coloring locally sparse hypergraphs: Hypergraph list-coloring proofs

-If $\overline{\ell_v} \ge s $, there are at most $s$ groups of at most $k-1$ neighbors of $v$, so that each vertex in each group received the same color, and each group corresponds to a different color from $L_v$.
+Note now that changing the assignment (color or activation bit in $\sigma_i$) to any neighboring vertex of $v$ can change $\overline{\ell_v}$ by at most $1$, and changing the assignment to any other vertex cannot affect $\overline{\ell_v}$ at all.
+Further, if $\overline{\ell_v} \ge s $, there are at most $s$ groups of at most $k-1$ neighbors of $v$, so that each vertex in each group received the same color, and each group corresponds to a different color from $L_v$.
 Thus, the color assignments and activation choices of these vertices certify that $\overline{\ell_v} \ge s$.